rohitpandit09/rohitpandit09/README.md

-- 👋 Hi, I’m @rohitpandit09
+- 👋 Hi, I’m Rohit Pandit
+- Second Year Computer Engineering Student at Shivajirao S. Jondhale College of Engineering Dombivli
-- 👀 I’m interested in coding
+- I’m interested in coding and making real world projects for that
-- 🌱 I’m currently learning Python
+- I’m currently learning JavaScript
+- Also i am trying to improve my problem solving ability and coding skills
+- About my qualifications , i scored 97%ile in JEE(Mains) 2024 and 98%ile in MHT-CET 2024 .

 <!---